Streaming-Data-Analytics/2024-2025_Benchmarking-Detectors-in-SML/README.md

   - Accuracy/F1-score of the model.
   - Execution time required.
   - Memory and CPU utilization.
--Identify the most effective detector based on the conditions of each dataset.
+- Identify the most effective detector based on the conditions of each dataset.

 ## Datasets